UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-michaelcariaso/README.md

 3. Created the three initial functions to be implemented
 4. Initialized some boolean variables in the validatePassword function for checking the two string parameters
 5. Created more boolean variables and added a condition and nested loop in the first function for checking if the password contains the required characters
+6. Added more loops and conditions for checking if the password contains uppercase and lowercase characters